Privacy Policy

 1.1.6 If we or our service providers transfer any information out of the UK it will only be done with the relevant protections (as stated under UK law) being in place.

 1.1.7 Throughout this policy, InTuition Languages Ltd is referred to as ‘we’ or ‘us’.
-Under each section (Students, Tutors and Suppliers and Agents and Educational Tour Operators), the use of ‘you’ refers to the relevant counter-party.
+Under each section (Students, Tutors and Suppliers, Agents and Educational Tour Operators and InTuition Languages Employees), the use of ‘you’ refers to the relevant counter-party.

 1.2 Your Data Access Rights